rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 featured: true
 summary: Rethinking Alternative and its instances
 toc: true
-tags: Haskell, maintainability, correctness, general_functional_programming
+tags: Haskell, Maintainability, Correctness, GeneralFunctionalProgramming
 ---
 **_subtitle:_ A Constructive ~~Criticism~~ Pessimism about the Alternative Typeclass**